 Maricopa County Community Colleges offer the Presidential Scholarship.
 If awarded, this covers full tuition for up to four semesters.
 Maricopa Honors Information and Presidential Application

 Maricopa County Community Colleges

 Maricopa county has ten community colleges to choose from.
-In PUSD most dual enrollment is through Glendale Community College, Gateway and Estrella Mountain.
+In Peoria Unified, most dual enrollment is through Glendale Community College, Gateway and Estrella Mountain.

-Listed below are the colleges and their location:
+Listed below are the Maricopa Community Colleges and their location:

 - Chandler-Gilbert College - Chandler

 - Glendale Community College - Glendale (also has a location in the north valley)

 - Mesa Community College - Mesa

 - Paradise Valley Community College - Phoenix

 - South Mountain Community College - Phoenix